boryspaulewicz/matematyka_dla_psychologow/rozdzialy/Predykaty_dowod_Anzelma.md

 ```

 Przecież `t1` działa *dla każdego* zdania `a`.
 A działa dla każdego zdania `a`, bo to jest *funkcja
 arbitralnego zdania `a`*.
-Widać to jeszcze wyraźniej, gdy zdefiniujemy to samo twierdzenie
+Widać to może wyraźniej, gdy zdefiniujemy to samo twierdzenie
 przestawiając parametr za dwukropek:

 ```lean